Hollow Chisel Mortiser: Complete Buying and Usage Guide

 Benchtop vs Floor Models

 Benchtop mortisers cost less and store easier.
-They handle most furniture-scale work adequately.
-The Delta and Jet benchtop models have been around for years with decent reputations.
+They handle most furniture-scale work adequately — chair rails, door frames, cabinet face frames, all no problem.
+The Delta and Jet benchtop models have been around for years and have earned their reputations.

 Floor models offer more power and rigidity.
-They handle larger stock and deeper mortises without bogging down.
+They handle larger stock and deeper mortises without bogging down or heating up.
 Powermatic makes well-regarded floor mortisers, though they cost significantly more.
+For a production shop or someone building heavy timber work, the floor model is worth it.
+For a typical home woodshop, the benchtop handles everything you’ll encounter.

 Chisel Sizes

-Common chisel sizes run from 1/4 inch to 3/4 inch.
+Common sizes run from 1/4 inch to 3/4 inch.
 Most furniture work uses 3/8 inch or 1/2 inch chisels.
 Smaller chisels heat up faster and need more frequent clearing.
-Larger chisels require more motor power.
+Larger chisels require more motor power and slow the machine down on smaller machines.

 Quality chisels matter.
-The cheap chisels that come with benchtop machines often disappoint.
-Replacement chisels from reputable brands cut cleaner and last longer.
+The chisels that come bundled with budget benchtop machines often disappoint — they’re soft, lose their edge quickly, and leave rougher walls than good chisels do.
+Replacement chisels from reputable brands cut cleaner and last significantly longer.
+Wish I’d learned this before burning through two sets of included chisels on my first mortiser.

 Tips for Better Mortises

 Take shallow bites.
-Trying to hog out a full-depth mortise in one pass strains the machine and burns the wood.
-Multiple passes of 1/4 inch depth work better.
+Trying to plunge a full-depth mortise in one pass strains the machine, burns the wood, and produces rough walls.
+Multiple passes of about 1/4 inch depth work better on any machine.

 Clear chips frequently.
-Wood chips pack into the corners and cause the chisel to bind.
-Backing out periodically keeps things running smoothly.
+Wood chips pack into the corners of the hollow chisel and cause it to bind.
+Backing the chisel out and clearing chips periodically keeps everything running smoothly and extends chisel life.

 Keep chisels sharp.
-A dull chisel tears rather than cuts, leaving rough mortise walls that weaken the joint.
+A dull chisel tears rather than cuts, leaving rough mortise walls that weaken the joint’s fit.
+Touch up the chisel’s inner faces with a small slip stone if the walls start looking rough.

 The Bottom Line